NyaaSaki/zofia/README.md

 # Zofia

-# Files
+## Files

-main.py : the core discord bot runnable zf_front.py : Dad joke decency metric module - checks if a situation is suitable to make dad jokes zf_ .ipynb : used to train the model
+main.py : the core discord bot runnable

+zf_front.py : Dad joke decency metric module - checks if a situation is suitable to make dad jokes

+zf_ .ipynb : used to train the model. once run , zf_model folder will be created. if run without this model, dad jokes will be disabled

+decmet.csv :